 Becoming a Better Driver

-We believe that smarter drivers make safer roads, so we’ve compiled tips, tools and resources along with some surprising facts to help you drive smart and make NJ’s roads a safer place for everyone.
+The spring season is here, which means more daylight hours and more time spent on the roadways.
+This season lets refocus on what matters most while driving – our safety and the safety of others.
+Smart drivers make safer roads, so check out our tips, tools and resources to help you drive smart and make NJ’s roads a safer place for everyone.
 Find out how you can:

 Slow down for spring showers